Small and mighty…

 A recent graduate of the New School’s College of Performing Arts, Mx.
 GG looks forward to bringing their love of nature and their theatre skills to Honeytree Forest school.
 They believe strongly in the power of curiosity and creativity to nurture a healthy and happy being.

-Ms. Faye
+Ms. Joy

-Ms. Faye (she/her)
+Ms. Joy (she/her)

 LaChrisha C. Brown is multidisciplinary teacher, actor, and vocalist in NYC.
 With over 20 years of experience in education, she has facilitated classes for the Girls Scouts IP college, The School at Columbia, Partnership with Children, FLY Yoga, YoReMi and Honey Tree Forest School.
 LaChrisha recently contributed background vocals in this year’s Carlyle residency with Hamilton Leithauser and 651’s Song Salon with Nicholas Ryan Gant.
 As a result of her work with Donkysaddle Productions (There is A Field) and Colab Arts (Life Death and Life Beyond), she has been a current pioneer in the development of new works and a facilitator of political conversation inspired by Social Justice Theater.
 Film Credits: Pillow Talk (Lyric), Teacher Problems (Amy Lovett), MADD (Detective), Sub-Par (Creator).
 Theater Credits: Richard III (Lady Anne), Joe Turner's Come and Gone (Mattie Campbell), For Colored Girls (Lady in Red), Peter and Wendy (Tinker Bell)